 SNMP data is collected by the Heartbeat Agent.

-You can either monitor all fixed drives or only selected drives.
-Make sure you select at least one drive when selecting "Monitor only selected drives".
+Monitors either all fixed drives or only selected drives.
+"Do not monitor any drives" can be used when only Directory Monitoring is required in a package.
 When monitoring logical drives, volume points that are pointed to by junction points are added to the total / free size calculations when alerts are generated.

 Maximum Notification Interval

-You will only see a maximum of one message (per disk) in the interval you specify while a disk remains in an alerted state (e.g. disk space below an absolute or percentage limit).
-You can set the maximum notification interval by clicking on the Global Options.
+Only logs a maximum of one event (per disk) in the specified interval while a disk remains in an alerted state (e.g. disk space below an absolute or percentage limit).
+The maximum notification interval can be configured in the Global Options.

 Windows only: If the alert status of a drive toggles between alerted & cleared during the maximum notification interval, such as when disk space constantly increases and decreases right around the configured threshold, then the notification limits below are applied.
 No more than

 •1 alert per 30 minutes

 •6 alerts per every 24 hours

 You can either set limits by percentage and/or by a certain size.

 To set limits based on the percentage of free disk space, select the option "Alert when percentage of free space is below" and specify a percentage.
 If this limit is exceeded then EventSentry will log an entry to the Application Event Log with the severity specified in "Log As".